Codeine Addiction Rehab

 Because it has a lower potency, it is not regulated or monitored as strictly as opiates such as morphine which are thought to be much more powerful and dangerous.
 This allows for much easier access to abuse.
 Regardless, it is actually quite chemically similar to morphine.
 Like other opioids, tolerance develops quickly, and when mixed with other depressants, can lead to comas or even death.

-As users take more codeine, they quickly become more tolerant to the drug.
+As users take more codeine, they quickly become more tolerant of the drug.
 Just like other opiates, it has several effects that users find to be pleasant, such as euphoria and relaxation.
 Once tolerance begins to build up, more and more will be needed to feel these pleasant effects.
 That, combined with abusers tendency to mix codeine with other substances will lead to detrimental side effects or overdose.

 Side effects of Codeine: